bezata/NFTHUB-Arthouse/README.md

 # NFTHUB
- NFT ARTHOUSE with ASTRO framework , wagmi hooks and React You can mint your NFT rn but project not finished yet even you listed it minted on blockchain to your account but ui can't render it rn
+ NFT ARTHOUSE with ASTRO framework , wagmi hooks and React You can mint your NFT on this project and it renders on the page with little bit listing fee.